almrooth/anax-flat-theme/README.md

 Kmom03

-* Vertikal and horisontal grid included.
+* Vertical and horisontal grid included.
 * New fonts.

 2.0.0 (2016-11-14)